chef/automate/components/docs-chef-io/content/automate/postgres_upgrade.md

 ## Upgrade Failure Troubleshooting

 1. If the upgrade failed and you are left with a corrupted Chef Automate and/or a corrupted database, **DO NOT RISK YOUR BACKUP OF AUTOMATE**.
 Take all steps necessary to preserve the backup, including copying it to another disk.
-Consult with a professional sysadmin for instructions and best practices.
+Take all steps necessary to preserve the backup, including copying it to another disk.

-2. Contact customer support.
+2. Contact Chef customer support.

 3. If you have configured the backup directory other than the default directory (`/var/opt/chef-automate/backups`), you must supply the backup directory path to the `backup restore` command as shown in the snippet below.
 Without a backup ID, Chef Automate uses the most recent backup in the backup directory.